Submit Article

 What Were the Facts of This Case?

-Fornet Enterprise Co Ltd is a Taiwanese finance company whose main business is leasing and financing motor vehicles, construction equipment, and other goods.
-The first defendant, Howell Universal Pte Ltd (formerly known as Funai International Pte Ltd), was a Singaporean company that imported and exported "Funai" electrical goods such as televisions, video players, and computer monitors.
-The second defendant was another Singaporean company that bought and sold electronic consumer products, and was substantially owned by the third defendant.
+The Plaintiff, Fornet Enterprise Co Ltd, is a Taiwanese finance company primarily engaged in the business of leasing and financing motor vehicles, construction equipment, and various other goods.
+Its operations involved significant capital, as evidenced by references to transaction volumes reaching S$200 million.
+The First Defendant, Howell Universal Pte Ltd (formerly Funai International Pte Ltd), was a Singapore-incorporated entity established in 1995.
+It functioned as a joint venture between a Hong Kong-based company and the Third Defendant.
+The First Defendant’s primary business was the import and export of "Funai" brand electrical goods, including televisions, video players, and computer monitors.
+The Second Defendant was another Singaporean company involved in the trade of electronic consumer products and was substantially owned by the Third Defendant, who was a key individual actor across these corporate structures.

 How Did the Court Analyse the Issues?